andrebell/template_elm-app/README.md

 # Elm App

+> [!CAUTION]
+> Elm appears to be no longer in active development or use.
+> Consequently, I stopped using it either and therefore archive this repository

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform basic tasks.